MechanicalRock/mechanicalrock.github.io/_posts/2020-09-15-lake-formation.md

 Note: If you have never used Athena in your account, you will need to create a s3 bucket and set it as your query result location in settings for Athena.

 Once you open Athena console, you should be able to see your like database and table schema.
-Now all there is to do is to query the table and make sure it returns the result successfully.
+Now all there is to do is to query the table and make sure it returns the result.

 <center><img src="/img/lake-formation/09.png" /></center><br/>